parcio/blog/content/posts/2022/08/hdf5/index.md

 Interesting new possibilities are enabled by VOL.
 For example, plugins can be stacked to a VOL chain.
-IO behavior can be traced easily by using these passthrough connectors.
+I/O behavior can be traced easily by using these passthrough connectors.
 Another use case is to transform data while passing it through the chain.

-Nevertheless, the most interesting use case of VOL is to map HDF5 files to modern storage backends in a more intuitive way. \
+Nevertheless, the most interesting use case of VOL is to map HDF5 files to modern storage backends in a more intuitive way.
-Metadata, for example, might be separated and stored in a key-value store or database, while datasets might be stored in an object-store.
+Metadata, for example, might be separated and stored in a key-value store or database, while datasets might be stored in an object store.
 This is the case for the two VOL plugins currently under development in the [JULEA storage framework](https://github.com/julea-io/julea).
-The goal is to make use of the enhanced query capabilities of those backends to speed up the analysis of data. \
+The goal is to make use of the enhanced query capabilities of those backends to speed up the analysis of data.
-Another example is given by the [DAOS VOL plugin](https://github.com/HDFGroup/vol-daos), where the data model is mapped to the modern object-store DAOS, which is designed for use with persistent RAM and NVMe SSDs.
+Another example is given by the [DAOS VOL plugin](https://github.com/HDFGroup/vol-daos), where the data model is mapped to the modern object store DAOS, which is designed for use with persistent RAM and NVMe SSDs.

 As of the current version 1.13, the VOL interface was changed based on the gained experiences.
 It will remain unstable until version 1.14, which is yet to be released.

-## Summary and Conclusion
+## Summary and conclusion

 Self-describing data formats are essential standards for exchanging scientific data as they abstract technical details from the user and enable the annotation of data with important metadata such as units.
 HDF5 offers a feature-rich data model based on groups, datasets, data types, and dataspaces.